HugoMatilla/Effective-JAVA-Summary/README.md

 If a package-private top level class is used  by only one class make it a  private nested class of the class that uses it. ([Item 22](#22-favor-static-member-classes-over-nonstatic))

-Is is acceptable to make a private member of a public class package-private in order to test it.
+It is acceptable to make a private member of a public class package-private in order to test it.

 __Instance fields should never be public__ ([Item 14](#14-in-public-classes-use-accessor-methods-not-public-fields)) Class will not be thread-safe.